Ed Carpenter (racing driver): USAC National Midget Car Series

 Carpenter drove in the USAC National Midget Series in 1999 for TG Racing in the No. 3 Ed Pink Beast in fifteen races.
-Carpenter won a race at Louisville Motor Speedway and finished 13th in points.
+Carpenter won a race at Louisville Motor Speedway and finished thirteenth in points.
 Carpenter returned in 2000 to drive the No. 3 TG Motorsports car.
-Carpenter achieved four top five finishes with a best finish of 2nd at the Belleville Nationals at the Belleville High Banks and finished 9th in the final point standings.
+Carpenter achieved four top-five finishes with a best finish of second at the Belleville Nationals at the Belleville High Banks and finished ninth in the final point standings.
 In 2001, Carpenter drove the No. 2 Steele car at South Boston Speedway, where he started 11th and finished 8th.
-In 2002 Carpenter returned to the series to drive for Klatt Enterprises.
+In 2002, Carpenter returned to the series to drive for Klatt Enterprises.
 Carpenter competed in three races and finished 44th in points.